Entegris Inc. (ENTG) Upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $167.00, which is $35.7 above the current price.
-ENTG currently public float of 134.55M and currently shorts hold a 3.24% ratio of that float.
-Today, the average trading volume of ENTG was 1.34M shares.
+ENTG currently public float of 134.49M and currently shorts hold a 3.58% ratio of that float.
+Today, the average trading volume of ENTG was 1.36M shares.

 ENTG’s Market Performance

-ENTG stocks went up by 4.38% for the week, with a monthly drop of -2.56% and a quarterly performance of -9.33%, while its annual performance rate touched 32.81%.
-The volatility ratio for the week stands at 4.00% while the volatility levels for the past 30 days are set at 5.13% for Entegris Inc..
-The simple moving average for the period of the last 20 days is 5.18% for ENTG stocks with a simple moving average of 4.27% for the last 200 days.
+ENTG stocks went up by 1.42% for the week, with a monthly jump of 4.77% and a quarterly performance of -12.56%, while its annual performance rate touched 26.46%.
+The volatility ratio for the week stands at 4.44% while the volatility levels for the past 30 days are set at 5.22% for Entegris Inc..
+The simple moving average for the period of the last 20 days is 6.84% for ENTG stocks with a simple moving average of 5.37% for the last 200 days.

 Analysts’ Opinion of ENTG